 I believe that this implies to reorganize companies: they must change from a vertical logic, where each service is independent, to a horizontal logic (cross-functional) where the different departments must interact with each other.
 Collaboration and sharing are now the keys to deploying a strategy that will coordinate all the services in a company, from customer service to communication, including the marketing department.

 Thanks to these changes, companies and customers may get closer and create a long-term relationship through real interaction and productive discussion thanks to new, more social and more human-oriented media.

 And you… have you observed other major changes?

 Photo: Anna Bauer

-Edit from the Orange Business Services team: Virginie left the Orange Group since she wrote her last posts.
+Edit from the Orange Business team: Virginie left the Orange Group since she wrote her last posts.